-Species Survival Plan® (SSP) Programs monitor zoo-based breeding of endangered species to ensure maximum growth and diversity of captive stocks.
-There are currently more than 500 SSP Programs within the Association of Zoos and Aquariums (AZA).
+Species Survival Plan® (SSP) Programs monitor zoo-based breeding of endangered species to ensure growth and diversity of zoo-based populations.

 Why maintain genetic diversity?

 SSP Programs usually focus on animals that are in danger of extinction in the wild.
-A complete list of Point Defiance Zoo & Aquarium species with SSPs can be found here.
+A complete list of Point Defiance Zoo & Aquarium species with SSP Programs can be found here.

-Do SSPs work?
+Do SSP Programs work?

-One example of a successful SSP in action is the amazing story of red wolf recovery right here at Point Defiance Zoo & Aquarium.
+One example of a successful SSP Program in action is the amazing story of red wolf recovery right here at Point Defiance Zoo & Aquarium.
 Red wolves once roamed the eastern third of the country, but by 1980 they were declared extinct in the wild.
 Fourteen remaining individuals were brought to Point Defiance Zoo to launch the red wolf SSP.